Prerequisites prior to Scheduling the Divine Mystery of Holy Baptism

 Naming the Child

 If the child was not given a Christian name (a saint’s name) one must be selected.
-The formal paperwork which affirms the Sacrament assumes the name of the child will be a Christian and asks for the name to be included on the document.
+The formal paperwork which affirms the Sacrament assumes the name of the child will be a Christian one and asks for the name to be included on the document.
 The giving of a Christian name establishes a life long relationship between the child and their saint.
 If you need help the parish Priest will be happy to assist you in selecting a name.

 Length of the Baptism